How it worksPricing

 FeatureStudyPDFAnkiQuizletBrainscapeCramStudyBlueKnowtChegg

-AI-Generated CardsYes (from PDF, YouTube, DOCX)No (manual only)LimitedNoNoNoYes (basic)No
+AI-Generated CardsYes (from PDF, YouTube, websites, photos)No (manual only)LimitedNoNoNoYes (basic)No

-Free Tier100 pages/monthFully freeLimited freeLimited freeFree with adsLimited freeGenerous freeLimited free
+Free TierGenerous, free forever, no cardFully freeLimited freeLimited freeFree with adsLimited freeGenerous freeLimited free

-Import SourcesPDF, DOCX, PPTX, YouTube, ImagesText files, CSVCSV, spreadsheetsCSVText, CSVTextQuizlet importText
+Import SourcesPDF, DOCX, PPTX, YouTube, websites, imagesText files, CSVCSV, spreadsheetsCSVText, CSVTextQuizlet importText

 Math SupportFull LaTeX renderingVia add-onsLimitedNoNoNoNoNo